wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-05-15_SDWAN_GettingStarted.md

 SD-WAN is a software-defined approach to managing the WAN.
 In the past, MPLS networks were used to ensure reliable connectivity between users connecting at the branch to applications running on servers in the datacenter.
 SD-WAN is a new approach to building out WAN networks.
 It will help organizations to manage their WAN network from a single pane of glass, ensuring optimized routing paths, ensuring high availability for enterprise applications and easily connect your WAN Network to the cloud.

+### Documentation

+Documentation can be found by logging into the vManage and go to `/apidocs'.
+So for the SD-WAN Devnet Always On Sandbox, we could use https://sandboxsdwan.cisco.com/apidocs.

+### Credits

+Most of the examples below are making use of Nick Russo's SD-WAN POSTMAN collection.
+Find them at Nick's website ([here](http://njrusmc.net/jobaid/jobaid.html)).
+Also, Nick has a brilliant course on SD-WAN at Pluralsight.
+Really worth watching it if you want to explore how to run APIs against Cisco's SD-WAN solution.
+Check out all of Nick's courses [here](https://app.pluralsight.com/search/?q=nick%20russo&query_id=dede7781-f811-41d0-bd66-568c1d1966d7&is_auto_suggested=true).

 ### Authenticate

 First off, we need to authenticate with the SDWAN solution.
 Therefore we need to send a POST request to `https://{{vmanage}}:{{port}}/j_security_check`.
 In the body, we need to specify the username (called `j_username`) and password (`j_password`).
 Have a look [here](https://sdwan-docs.cisco.com/Product_Documentation/Command_Reference/Command_Reference/vManage_REST_APIs/vManage_REST_APIs_Overview/Using_the_vManage_REST_APIs) to get acquainted with the API